-Did you know the FDA doesn’t require manufacturers to put “use by” or “best by” dates on food packaging?
-In fact, the only requirement is that food being sold must be wholesome and fit for consumption, so there’s no law preventing stores from selling food past its expiration date.
-The only exception to this is infant formula, since its potency degrades over time.
+In fact, the only requirement is that food sold must be “wholesome and fit for consumption,” so there’s no law preventing stores from selling food past its expiration date.
+The only exception to this is infant formula since its potency degrades over time.

 All other dates are regulated by state law, with each state having its own interpretation.
-One state may declare that milk must be sold before it’s “Sell by” date while the neighboring state says it can be sold later, so long as it’s still fresh.
-You can find out more about food expiration dates at EatByDate.com and StillTasty.
+One state may declare that milk must be sold before it’s “Sell by” date while the neighboring state says it can be sold later, so long as it’s still fresh

-In general, the dates you see printed on food packaging were set by food manufacturers.
-What the dates mean depends on how they’re used.
+In general, the dates you see printed on food packaging are set by food manufacturers.
+What the dates mean depends on the label used.

 “Sell by” dates inform stores how long they can display a product for sale.

-“Use by” and “Expires after” dates, which are also based on manufacturer research, warn consumers that the product may not be as effective after that date.
+“Use by” and “Expires after” dates, which are also based on manufacturer research, warn consumers that the product may not be as active or taste the same after that date.

-So that package of ground beef you picked up three days ago says today is the “sell by” date.
+That package of ground beef you picked up three days ago says that today is the “sell by” date.
 You’re safe waiting until the weekend to use it, right?
 Not necessarily, since the dates on food packaging have nothing to do with food safety.

 Remember, the “sell by” date is a directive to the store, not the consumer.
 Regardless of the “sell by” date you should cook or freeze raw ground beef within 1-2 days of bringing it home.
 Why?
 Because home refrigerators are not as consistently cool as commercial ones, and bacteria breeds in variable temps.